elias-grayson/Puyo-Puyo/README.md

 This is a final project for a college class turned passion project of mine that I have been working on since November 2024

 ## Features
-- Every game mechanic from Puyo Puyo Tsu, from basic chaining to all clears, with faster and more responsive controls
+- Every game mechanic from Puyo Puyo Tsu, from basic chaining to all clears
 - 4 difficulty options
-- 3 voice options
+- 4 voice options
-- 2 control schemes
+- Customizable color theme
 - Up to 7 unique Puyo colors
-- Customizable color theme
 - Adjustable fall speed
 - Adjustable board width
 - 180 degree spins
+- Faster and more responsive controls than the official game

 ## Credits
 ### Image Credits: